Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 Does the contract include provisions on independent organization of work and responsibility for the result

-Do managers in the organization understand the difference between B2B and an employment relationship and are able to enforce it in practice?
+Do managers in the organization understand the differences between B2B and employment relationships and are able to enforce them in practice?

 Does the company periodically audit civil law contracts and update their content in accordance with applicable regulations?